It is abnormal tissue growth. They can develop right under the skin.

-The most frequently enlarged or swollen ones are in the neck (a chain of lymphatic ganglia is in the front part of the neck, the sides of the neck and the back of the neck behind the ears), under the chin, in the armpits and in the groin.
+The most frequently enlarged or swollen ones are in the neck (a chain of lymphatic ganglia is in the front part of the neck, the sides of the neck, and the back of the neck behind the ears), under the chin, in the armpits, and the groin.

-There is also a large group of lymph nodes in the thorax and abdomen, which are sometimes enlarged on x-rays or CT scans.
+There is also a large group of lymph nodes in the thorax and abdomen, sometimes enlarged on x-rays or CT scans.